 Every New York City home is unique, each with its own aesthetic and its own needs.
 Similarly, each of the windows in your New York City home are different too.
 Their dimensions, shape, the direction they face and more will vary and affect which window treatment complements them best.

 But more than any other factor, the window style is typically the most important for finding your ideal window treatment.
-These are our team’s picks for window treatments to fit the specialty window varieties found in New York City houses.
+These are our team’s picks for window treatments to match the specialty window varieties found in New York City houses.

-Sidelights are the long, thin windows typically found on the sides of the front door in several homes.
+Sidelights are the long, thin windows typically found on the sides of the front door in many homes.
 Getting a great window treatment for sidelight windows is especially important for a couple of reasons.
-One, they’re a focal point of your house, as most people's eyes are naturally drawn to the front door of the house.
+One, they’re a focal point of your house, as most visitors’ eyes are naturally drawn to the front door of the house.
 Two, people–from the mail carrier to guests to traveling salesmen–are going to see the sidelight windows up close, which makes a sidelight window treatment all the more important to ensure you keep your privacy.

 The Sunburst recommendation for French door window treatments: Plantation shutters.
 Because they can be installed directly onto the window and are incredibly damage-resistant, shutters are the perfect solution for French doors.
 Their classic style and energy-efficiency are added benefits for your French door.